 ATAR Calculator

-Free VCE ATAR calculator with approximate subject scaling.
-Enter your study scores to estimate your Australian Tertiary Admission Rank, view aggregate breakdown, and check university entry benchmarks.
-Rough estimates also available for HSC, QCE, WACE, and SACE.
+VCE ATAR calculator with approximate subject scaling based on VTAC patterns.
+Enter study scores to estimate your Australian Tertiary Admission Rank, view aggregate breakdown with English-compulsory formula, and check university entry benchmarks.
+Rough estimates for HSC, QCE, WACE, and SACE.

 1.